ccakarolotw/Deep-reinforment-learning-Unity-Reacher-environment-DDPG/README.md

 `conda install pytorch=0.4.0 -c pytorch`

-3. Download Unity environment and place it in the same folder as the jupyter notebook `Navigation.ipynb`
+3. Download Unity environment and place it in the same folder as the jupyter notebook `Continuous_control.ipynb`

 ## Deep Deterministic Policy Gradient (DDPG) Agent